 This was essentially the role of the Auxiliary Units but in the Summer and Autumn of 1940, at the time of greatest need, it was Osterley that trained most potential guerrillas.
 Crucially, these were then expected to return to their localities and train more men.
 Wintringham went further, to preach a concept of the Home Guard as a Resistance, abandoning their uniforms and fighting on in utmost secrecy as civilians in small sabotage teams hidden within the community.
 It moved the teaching from the strategy of the War Office and its Auxiliary Units to that of the SIS; it is possible that SIS had covertly influenced the teaching at Osterley in order to use the students as a potential reservoir of recruits for Section D and the Resistance.
 The Osterley students were taught how to make themselves independent of regular forces, with home-made explosives and crude, but effective, incendiary devices with chemical timers.
 The course included advice on how to destroy ammunition dumps and vehicle parks, how to prepare ambushes, and how to poison the water supply in occupied areas.

 The War Office did not wish to encourage the high profile guerrilla role of the Home Guard and at the end of September, after the dramatic front cover of the 21 September Picture Post with Wintringham's rousing article 'The Home Guard Can Fight', the Osterley School was closed down and replaced by a more low-key school at Dorking, Surrey.
-Wintingham remained as an instructor but was increasingly disillusioned by the formal structure of the Home Guard.
+Denbies House, Dorking, designated as No. 1 Training School.
+The commandant was Major Hugh Pollock (Royal Scots Fusiliers), who had edited the serial publication Battle Training in 1939, to which Wintringham was a contributor.
+The Osterley instructors still dominated the course but it was Hugh Slater who, rather than Wintringham, carried much of the workload.
+Wintingham was, by now, hugely disillusioned by the formal structure of the Home Guard.
 In May 1941 he made a blistering attack on the command structure in the Picture Post, tabulating how this preserved the traditional social order with senior command being in the hands of elderly gentry and aristocracy.
 To him, such men were out of touch not just with military strategy but also with a changing modern society.
 Ironically, he resigned from the School at the point when the War Office had decided to commission him as a major in the Home Guard.
 Wintringham consequently never received any official recognition for his ground-breaking work with the Home Guard.

 Wintringham’s writings contain the most overt socialist content in promoting the Home Guard, and there was some government concern in 1940 that it might be hijacked as a revolutionary socialist militia.
 Although the ever-suspicious MI5 took the risk seriously, the supposed threat relied almost entirely on the reputation of Wintringham and the War Office took a more relaxed attitude.
 Wintringham had already drifted away from the Communist Party and he had no organised support with which to attain his political aims.
 He remained bitterly disappointed over the lack of support shown to his work with the Home Guard by socialist parties and the International Brigades Association, prior to the entry of the Soviet Union into the war in 1941.
 Although his political views hardly endeared him to the officer class and he was undoubtedly an irritant to the War Office, he was not the outcast as sometimes imagined.
 Immediately before war broke out, Wintringham was commissioned to write articles for the serial publication Battle Training in Word and Picture, which was officially approved by the War Office.
 MI5 had blocked his appointment to a post in the War Office during September 1939 on the grounds that it might give him access to confidential information but, during June and early July 1940 and again in the autumn, he was employed by the War Office to undertake lecture tours.
 His best-selling New Ways of War was one of the few Home Guard books (alongside Hugh Slater's Home Guard for Victory) recommended by the War Office.
 The book combined inspiring and practical advice sandwiched between sections arguing the case for political change.